Demonic Resurrection

 Demonic Resurrection is a blackened death metal band from Mumbai, India, formed in 2000.
-Its current line-up consists of Sahil "The Demonstealer" Makhija on vocals and rhythm guitar and Virendra "Viru" Kaith on drums.
+Its 2025 line-up consists of Sahil "The Demonstealer" Makhija on vocals and rhythm guitar, Aditya Swaminathan on lead guitar, Swarnava Sengupta on bass and Nikhil Rajkumar on drums.
 Since its formation, the band has released five studio albums and one EP.
 The band's fourth album, The Demon King, was released on 13 July 2014 in India, 14 July in Europe and 15 July in the US by Candlelight Records and distributed in India by Universal Music.

+The band has represented India at Wacken Open Air, Germany (2014) and they have also performed at Inferno Metal Festival, Norway (2010), Brutal Assault, Czech Republic (2010) and MetalDays, Slovenia (2015).

+In February 2025, the band performed at Bangalore Open Air, India and hinted at a tour to mark their 25th year in action.

 History

 Early years and Demonstealer (2000–2002)

 The band was officially formed in March 2000 by several 17-year-old teenagers with the main focus to play extreme metal.
 Within nine months the band released their first album Demonstealer through Demonstealer Records.
 The album's musical influences were bands like Theatre of Tragedy, The Gathering, and Lacuna Coil.
 The album also featured a female vocalist.

 Shortly after the release of the album, the band faced many problems, and most of the members left.
 The line-up of the band finally stabilized in 2001, with Sahil "The Demonstealer" Makhija on vocals and guitars, Count Varathora on bass, Nikita Shah on vocals and keyboards and Yash Pathak on the drums.
 The band has re-recorded Demonstealer with the current lineup.
 The Brazilian record label Vampiria Records released a tape version of the album in the local market.